sveltetools/svelte-pathfinder/README.md

 - `fragment` - represents fragment (hash) string of URL.
 - `state` - represents state object associated with the new history entry created by pushState().
 - `url` - represents full URL string.
+- `pattern` - function to match path patterns to `path.params` and return boolean result.

 ### Helpers